Faruk Kabir: Shockers

-Kabir is currently directing Shockers, India’s first horror web series, which he has created in association with Spiders Web, his production house.
+Kabir is currently directing Shockers, India's first horror web series, which he has created in association with Spiders Web, his production house.
 The series currently airs on online platform Hotstar, and features actors like Kalki Koechlin, Dia Mirza, Amit Sadh, Amyra Dastur, Rajat Barmecha, Neha Mahajan, Jaideep Ahlawat and Prateik Babbar.
 Season 3 is rumored to have Arjun Rampal.

+Khuda Haafiz (2020)

+In 2020, Kabir wrote and directed Khuda Haafiz, a direct-to-OTT action thriller released on Disney+ Hotstar.
+The film emerged as one of the platform’s most-watched titles of the year and received widespread audience appreciation.

+Khuda Haafiz: Chapter II – Agni Pariksha (2022)

+Kabir followed with Khuda Haafiz: Chapter 2 – Agni Pariksha in 2022, continuing the story of the lead characters Sameer and Nargis.
+He served not only as writer and director but also as action director and choreographer.
+The film received a positive audience response and was nominated at the Filmfare Awards and Zee Cine Awards in the “Best Action Film” category.